Some sources can be considered as primary sources or secondary sources, depending on how the users treat them.

 ———.
 “New Art Collectives in the Service on the War: the Formation of Art Organizations during the Asia-Pacific War.”
 Positions: East Asia Cultures Critique 21, no. 2 (Spring 2013): 309-350.

 COMMENT: For successive entries by the same author, editor, etc., use a 3-em dashes to replace the name after the first appearance.

 National Portrait Gallery, Smithsonian Institution.
 “Portraiture Now: Asian American Portraits of Encounter.”
 Accessed Mar.
 5, 2014. http://www.npg.si.edu/exhibit/encounter/index.html.

-COMMENT: When including a website or e-resource that are not formally published, include as much of the following information as possible: the title of the page, the author of the contents, the owner/sponsor of the site, a URL, and a publication date.
-If the publication date cannot be determined, include an access date.
+COMMENT: When including websites or e-resources other than the types formally published documents, include as much of the following as can be determined: the title of the page, the author of the contents, the owner/sponsor of the site, a URL, and a publication date.
+If a publication date cannot be determined, include an access date.

 Rath, Eric.
 Food and Fantasy in Early Modern Japan.
 Berkeley: University of California Press, 2010.

 ———.
 “Reevaluating Rikyū: Kaiseki and the Origins of Japanese Cuisine.”
 Journal of Japanese Studies 39, no. 1 (Winter 2013): 67-96.
 Project Muse.

 COMMENT:When citing electronic journal article but DOI or URL is not available, provide the name of the database (and any identification number supplied by the database in parentheses).

 ———.
 “Rural Japan and Agriculture.”
 In A Companion to Japanese History, ed.
 William Tsutsui, 477-492.
 Malden, MS: Blackwell, 2007.